datalogic/datalogic-android-sdk/README.md

 ## Add jitpack.io repository

-Add a reference to jitpack.io to your project's base build.gradle file:
+Add a reference to jitpack.io to the `build.gradle` file at your project's base/root directory:

 ```gradle
 allprojects {